spark131008/Twitter_Account_Sentiment_Analysis_Program/README.md

 ```
 sbt package
 ```
-Once all jar files are created, copy the files located within /target/scala-2.12 directory and paste it to JVM or a local cluster.
+Once all jar files are created, copy the files located within /target/scala-2.12 directory and paste them to JVM or a local cluster.
 If you are running your cluster in a Docker container, use the command below:
 ```
 docker cp ./target/scala-2.12/<Name of the jar file>.jar spark-master:/<Name of the jar file>.jar
 ```